top of page

 Teaching a Vizsla recall early in life may be helpful since they do have a tendency to stray due to their hunting nature.
 A long leash and remote collar (for conditioning sound as the cue) may be helpful in teaching recall.
 Further, since these dogs are used for hunting, owners should be conscientious about letting them off leash in wilderness areas as it can result in animal bite wound injuries to the dog.

 While Vizslas are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like Pumpkin plan that covers hereditary conditions Vizslas are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Vizslas are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 Epilepsy